Ed Esber: Boards

-Esber currently sits on the boards of PanTerra Networks and is co-chair of the emeriti trustee committee of Case Western Reserve University.
-In the past Esber has served on the boards of Activision, Ashton Tate, Quantum Corporation, SONICblue.
-Pansophic Systems, Integrated Circuits System Technology and many private companies.
+Esber has served on over 40 public, private, and non-profit boards.
+He currently sits on the boards of PanTerra Networks and is co-chair of the emeriti trustee committee of Case Western Reserve University.
+In the past Esber has served on the boards of Activision, Ashton Tate, Quantum Corporation, SONICblue, Pansophic Systems, Integrated Circuits System Technology and many private companies.